Feb 2023

 2. Avoid violence.
 Violence is just about the easiest way to accidentally get caught up in randomness.
 If you get into a fight and someone punches you in the wrong place, you could die.
 If you play a rough sport and you getting hit in the wrong place, you could die.
 So even if it means swallowing your pride and ego a lot of the time, you should never participate in violence.
 The downside isn’t worth the upside.

 Because it doesn’t matter how good you are, it exposes you to negative outcomes.
 The corollary to this is if you’re in pain or get hurt, go to the hospital immediately.
-It’s inconvenient but if you do that you maximise your chances and wholly remove the path where you don’t realise how serious an injury it is and don’t seek help when it could be fatal.
+It’s inconvenient but if you do that, you maximise your chances and wholly remove the path where you don’t realise how serious an injury it is and don’t seek help when it could be fatal.

 3. Risk is real.
 The obvious companion to the previous one is to make big impact low effort decisions to reduce your risk surface area.
 What that means in practice is use a seat belt, wear a helmet, don’t smoke, don’t do drugs, have health insurance.
-Life is too fragile to fuck it up doing dumb shit.
-Especially when those things are addictive and they can hook you from the very first try.
-It doesn’t matter how cool you think you are, smoking is literally inhaling poison.
-Don’t ever start on them.
+Make the small efforts to reduce risk.
+Cross the road if you think you’re in danger.
+Do the small thing that reduces risk.

 3. Limit exposure to disease and infections.
 Don’t unnecessarily expose yourself to forces beyond our control and understanding.
 One big category of that is disease.
 Even if we know how to treat a disease in Australia, doesn’t mean that same knowledge and medicine can be equally applied on the ground in Africa.
 Humans have worked really hard for many generations to build functioning cities with excellent healthcare.
 Being close to these hubs naturally improves longevity because of the quality of healthcare and knowledge that builds up around them.
 Live close to civilisation.